pduranti/mercadolibre.github.com/_posts/guide/listing/2012-05-05-list-your-item.markdown

 ### Category {#listing-category-attribute}

 Sellers must define a category in MercadoLibre site.
 This attribute is mandatory and only accepts pre-defined id's.
 For more information about category details see [categories documentation](/categories-introduction).
-If you need to define which is the best category for your item see [defining best category for an item](/categories-best-for-listing) section.
+If you need to define which is the best category for your item see [defining best category for an item](/choose-category-for-an-item) section.

+{% highlight javascript %}
+{
+ ....
+	"category_id":"MLA12683",
+ ...
+}
+{% endhighlight %}

 ### Price {#listing-price-attribute}